melcloud/argocd-playground/README.md

 - ApplicationSet to generate Application

 This can be done by using `make argo_setup`.
 The script will ask for your github username and personal access token (scoped).

+### Kargo
+> The setup in this repository is not secure!!
+It hard-coded the password hash.
+Kargo is an high level abstraction on top of Argo CD which can be used to promote artifacts through multiple stages.

+To install Kargo, run `make install_kargo` and `make kargo_setup`.

 ### Create everything end to end
 Run `make all` to create every components end to end